Tactics/cf_developer_docs/source/includes/12_authentication_oidc.html.md

 Both the longer JWT token and the 80 character token can be used in the `Authorization: Bearer <token>` header.
 This means you can store either one depending on your use case.

+### Creating multiple tokens
+You can create multiple tokens for a user/client identifier/scope combination to create tokens for specific use cases.

+This is useful if your applications supports one workflow for sign-in and only requires basic user information.
+Another use case may require access to a user's archive.
+Using multiple tokens, your application can perform the authorization flow for each use case, requesting only the scopes needed.

+The number of tokens that can be issued per user/client identifier/scope combination is limited to 10.
+If your application requests enough tokens to go over one of the limits, least recently used tokens with the same scope being requested will stop working.